 - a.
-Adopt the Citywide Tree Policy and Regulatory Improvement Project Planning Commission and Urban Forestry Commission Recommended Draft Report to City Council, December 2010, and Bureau of Planning and Sustainability staff memoranda (and attachments) to City Council dated March 4, 2011 and March 31, 2011 which provide supplemental documentation of legislative history and intent. - b.
-Establish Title 11, Trees, in accordance with Exhibit A, and as amended per Exhibit F. - c.
-Amend Titles 3, Administration; 8, Health and Sanitation; 14C, Public Order and Police; 16, Vehicles and Traffic; 17, Public Improvements; 20, Parks and Recreation; 24, Building Regulations; 29, Property Maintenance Regulations; and 31, Fire Regulations in accordance with Exhibit B, and as amended per Exhibit F. - d.
-Adopt the commentary of Exhibits A and B, and as amended per Exhibit F as legislative intent and additional findings. - e.
+Adopt the Citywide Tree Policy and Regulatory Improvement Project Planning Commission and Urban Forestry Commission Recommended Draft Report to City Council, December 2010. - b.
+Establish Title 11, Trees, in accordance with Exhibit A.

+- c.
+Amend Titles 3, Administration; 8, Health and Sanitation; 14C, Public Order and Police; 16, Vehicles and Traffic; 17, Public Improvements; 20, Parks and Recreation; 24, Building Regulations; 29, Property Maintenance Regulations; and 31, Fire Regulations in accordance with Exhibit B. - d.
+Adopt the commentary of Exhibits A and B as legislative intent and additional findings. - e.
 Adopt the recommendations of Exhibit C, Customer Service Improvements section of the Recommended Report to City Council. - f.
-Adopt Exhibit F, including code amendments, and amended commentary and descriptions which provide additional documentation of legislative intent.

-g.
-The bureaus of Parks and Recreation and Development Services will report to City Council during in the FY 2011-12, 2012-13, and 2013-14 budget processes, on plans to fund the project, including administration of Title 11 and Title 33 amendments and customer service improvements as informed by Exhibit D, Tree Canopy Benefits, Financial Impacts and Budget Proposal and Exhibit E, Financial Impact Statement., including potential increases in development and land use review fees, and allocations from the general fund.
+Direct the bureaus of Parks and Recreation and Development Services to budget for initial project ramp up in the FY 2011-12 budgets of the bureaus of Parks and Recreation and Bureau of Development Services as indicated in Exhibit D Tree Canopy Estimates, Financial Impacts and Budget Proposal section of the Recommended Report to City Council, and Exhibit E, Financial Impact Statement.
+Also direct the bureaus to report to City Council early in the FY 2012-13 budget process, on plans to fund the administration of Title 11 and Title 33 amendments and improvements outlined in Exhibit D, including proposed increases in development and land use review fees, and allocations from the general fund.